baldurk/renderdoc/docs/window/texture_viewer.rst

 The status bar below the main texture display contains information on the currently visible texture.

-* The name (if available - if not a default name will be used).
+* The name (if available - if not an auto-generated name will be used).
 * Dimensions - Width, height, depth and array size as applicable.
 * Mip Count.
 * MSAA sample count and quality, if applicable.